Iran–Turkey relations: Contemporary relations

 In December 2024, the Syrian opposition offensives, tacitly endorsed by Turkey, was launched, resulted in the collapse of the Assad regime, which was backed by Iran; Iranian Foreign Minister Abbas Araghchi had a heated argument against Turkish counterpart Hakan Fidan, before later accused Turkey of enabling the assault, hampering the already difficult relations between Iran and Turkey.
 In the days following the fall of the Assad regime in Syria, Ayatollah Khamenei appeared to blame Turkey, alongside the U.S. and Israel, for the ousting of Bashar al-Assad.
 Khamenei said: "There should be no doubt that what has happened in Syria is the result of a joint American and Zionist plan.
 Yes, a neighboring country of Syria has played a clear role in this regard, continues to do so even now—this is evident to everyone...
 The aggressors I mentioned each have their own motives.
 Their goals are different—some seek to occupy land in northern or southern Syria, while America aims to solidify its foothold in the region."
 Khamenei's reference to a 'neighboring country' is commonly interpreted to mean Turkey.

+On 21 January 2026, during the 2025–2026 Iranian protests, it was reported that Turkey, which does not require visas for Iranian citizens, had struck an agreement with the Islamic Republic to arrest and potentially return protesters and refugees who challenge the Iranian government.
+In cooperation with Turkish government, the Islamic Republic has in the past abducted several of its opponents from Turkey and later executed them in Iran.

+Starting March 2026, during the 2026 Iran war, Iran had started firing ballistic missiles and drones at Turkey.